Newton's law of cooling: Biot number

-Application of Newton's law of transient cooling
+Applications

 Simple solutions for transient cooling of an object may be obtained when the internal thermal resistance within the object is small in comparison to the resistance to heat transfer away from the object's surface (by external conduction or convection), which is the condition for which the Biot number is less than about 0.1.
 This condition allows the presumption of a single, approximately uniform temperature inside the body, which varies in time but not with position.
 (Otherwise the body would have many different temperatures inside it at any one time.)
 This single temperature will generally change exponentially as time progresses (see below).

 The condition of low Biot number leads to the so-called lumped capacitance model.
 In this model, the internal energy (the amount of thermal energy in the body) is calculated by assuming a constant heat capacity.
 In that case, the internal energy of the body is a linear function of the body's single internal temperature.

 The lumped capacitance solution that follows assumes a constant heat transfer coefficient, as would be the case in forced convection.
 For free convection, the lumped capacitance model can be solved with a heat transfer coefficient that varies with temperature difference.